swiftsuretech/shiny-umbrella/README.md

 2. Generate a keypair in the AWS console.
 This results in a download of the private key.

-3. Copy the private key from downloads to keys/{your-key}.pem
+3. Copy the private key from downloads to keys/{your-key}.pem.

+4. Update infrastructure/variables.tf to point to your key.

-4. Ensure your AWS credentials are stored at the default ~/.aws/credentials.
+5. Ensure your AWS credentials are stored at the default ~/.aws/credentials.

-5. Make the setup file in the root dir executable and run it.
+6. Make the setup file in the root dir executable and run it.